jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-controllers/jbcontroller/write/minttokensof.md

   Mint new token supply into an account, and optionally reserve a supply to be distributed according to the project's current funding cycle configuration.

   @dev
-  Only a project's owner, a designated operator, or one of its terminals can mint its tokens.
+  Only a project's owner, a designated operator, one of its terminals, or the current data source can mint its tokens.

   @param _projectId The ID of the project to which the tokens being minted belong.
   @param _tokenCount The amount of tokens to mint in total, counting however many should be reserved.